OSDeploy/GitBook/osmedia/reference/get-stacks.md

 ### Get-OSMedia

 You can use Get-OSMedia to make sure that your Servicing Stacks are recognized by OSMedia.
+Servicing Stacks are applied using Update-OSBuild

 ![](/assets/2018-06-27_22-43-06.png)